SKReddySasi/Netflix-GPT/README.md

             -  Configure as a single-page app (rewrite all urls to /index.html)? --> No
             - Set up automatic builds and deploys with GitHub? --> No ==> Then "firebase.json" and ".firebaserc" files have created
         - Before Deploying we have to build our project using
             - npm run build
+        - firebase deploy
+            - After that we will get Hosting URL: https://sk-netflix-gpt.web.app